 Quick Summary: When Does Hair Loss Stop in Men?

-Key takeaway: According to studies, up to 30-50% of men will experience some form of male pattern baldness by the age of 50.
+Key takeaway: According to studies, up to 30-50% of men will experience some form of male-pattern baldness by age 50.
 Hair loss tends to stabilise between the ages of 30 and 50.

-The American Hair Loss Association states that the vast majority of these cases (95%) are due to androgenic alopecia.
-The factors are influence hair loss in men include genetics, age, and hormonal changes[1] .
-It often results in recession to the hairline, temples and thinning to the crown.
+According to the American Hair Loss Association, the vast majority of these cases (95%) are due to androgenic alopecia.
+The factors that influence hair loss in men include genetics, age, and hormonal changes[1].
+It often results in recession of the hairline, temples and thinning of the crown.

 Many reports state that hair loss can potentially stabilise between the ages of 30 and 50.
-However, many men will experience continuous hair thinning even when they get past the age of 45.
-[2]
+However, many men will experience ongoing hair thinning even after they reach age 45.[2]

-Read on to learn everything about hair loss in men, including when it starts and stops, as well as some measures that could actually help you stop hair loss.
+In this article, we explore everything you’ll need to know about hair loss in men, including when it starts and stops, as well as some measures that could actually help you prevent hair loss.

 Understanding the Hair Growth Cycle